NITCbase/nitcbase.github.io/docs/Design/Buffer Layer/BlockBuffer.md

 :::caution note

 - The `BlockBuffer` class is a higher level abstraction to the disk blocks.
 It makes use of the `StaticBuffer` to access/modify the values in the disk block.
 When `releaseBlock()` is called, the corresponding disk block is freed from the buffer(if present) and set as an unused block in the disk.
-However, the `BlockBuffer` object itself remains as is with its `blockNum` set to `INVALID_BLOCK`.
+However, the `BlockBuffer` object itself remains as is with its `blockNum` set to `INVALID_BLOCKNUM`.
 This object is only deallocated at the end of it's lifetime.
 - If `releaseBlock()` method is called again after having successfully released for the first time (or if the `blockNum` field is invalid), then this method will not perform any operation.

 :::